-For this class you will need to purchase the Notgrass Exploring America curriculum volumes 1 & 2.
-We will only cover the history portion of this curriculum, not the American Literature or Bible portion.
-However, you can do these on your own to receive 2 additional High School credits).
+Required materials: Notgrass Exploring America (volumes 1 & 2).
+We will only cover the history portion of this curriculum, not the American Literature or Bible portion (However, these can be completed on your own to receive 2 additional High School credits).

 Class Fee: $350